Close

 Business and Professional Visas

-Business Visa (B2) enables commercial activities, meetings, and negotiations for 30-90 days.
+Business visas enable commercial activities, meetings, and negotiations for short-term periods.
 Required documentation includes:

 • Corporate invitation letters